Frog cake: Denmark

 The Danish Frøkage ("frog cake") dates back to at least the 1950s.
 During the 1970s it became known as a Kajkage ("Kaj cake"), named after the character of Kaj the frog in the Danish children's television puppet show Kaj & Andrea.
-Visually similar to the Australian cake, it has a thin macaron bottom instead of sponge, and is topped with green marzipan rather than fondant.
+Visually similar to the Australian cake, it has a thin macaroon bottom instead of sponge, and is topped with green marzipan rather than fondant.